Atlas-OS/docs/docs/contributing/contribution-guidelines.md

 [:material-license: License (GPLv3)](https://github.com/Atlas-OS/Atlas/blob/main/LICENSE){ .md-button }
 [:material-tag: Releases](https://github.com/Atlas-OS/Atlas/releases){ .md-button }

-This repository contains Atlas' central source code, a Playbook file (`.apbx`) used with AME Wizard.
+This repository contains Atlas' central source code, which is eventually packaged into a Playbook file (`.apbx`) used with [AME Wizard](https://ameliorated.io/).
 It contains all the various scripts, configurations, and more that Atlas applies to people's systems.

-If you're unsure where to start, read [AME's documentation](https://docs.ameliorated.io/developers.html) for help.

-Consider using virtualization software like [VMWare Workstation](https://www.vmware.com/products/desktop-hypervisor.html) or [Hyper-V](https://learn.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v) to test.
-You can use 7-Zip or the included `src\playbook\local-build.cmd` script to build your Playbook.
+See the [Playbook contribution guide](playbook.md) on how to get started.

 ### Atlas Documentation